 Why Has My Dog Eaten Silica Gel?

 Dogs have a heightened sense of smell and many of them are very interested in their surroundings.
 This means that dogs will often gobble up the most bizarre items that may not always edible, let alone safe for them.
-Silica gel is one of those items that may interest your dog and, believe it or not, it is a relatively common occurrence for dogs to eat this.
+Silica gel is one of those items that may interest your dog and, believe it or not, it is a relatively common occurrence for dogs to eat silica gel.

 Dogs may be interested in eating silica gel because it smells like the tasty thing it was packaged with- they’re often included in packs of treats to stop them from absorbing moisture and spoiling.
 Sometimes, there’s no known reason for a dog to eat silica gel- they just ate it!
 However, if your dog is regularly chewing or eating inedible items, we recommend having a check-up with your veterinarian to discuss the possibility of a medical or behavioral cause.